icapps/tree-house-errors/README.md

 ### InternalServerError

-extends from ApiError with a preset of status code 500 and INTERNAL_ERROR as error.
+Extends from ApiError with a preset of status code 500 and INTERNAL_ERROR as error.

 ```javascript
 throw new InternalServerError(); // or